Rogers man facing charges of negligent homicide after striking pedestrian on I-49

 LOWELL, Ark.
-(KNWA) — A Rogers man has been arrested after striking a pedestrian on Interstate 49 on Wednesday night.
+(KFTA) — A Rogers man has been arrested after striking a pedestrian on Interstate 49 on Wednesday night.

 Randy Perea, 31, was arrested for negligent homicide, leaving the scene of an accident, reckless driving with injury or death and misdemeanor driving while intoxicated.